delanoe/purescript-gargantext/README.md

 trigram/3-gram
 : A three-word n-gram, e.g. `coffee cup holder` skip-gram
 : An n-gram where the words are not all adjacent.
-Not yet supported. k-skip-n-gram
+Group 2 different n-grams to enable such feature. k-skip-n-gram
 : An n-gram where the words are at most distance k from each other.
+This feature is used for advanced research in text (not yet supported in GarganText)